LandryNorris/os/README.md

-If breakpoints are disabled when the kernel is running, check that the target is set to debug.
+If breakpoints are disabled when the kernel is running, check that the target is set to debugiso.
 If it is, and breakpoints are still disabled, try a `make clean` first to remove any non-optimized builds.